 Million Gallons per Day (MGD): The standard measure of wastewater flow through treatment plants.

 Municipal Separate Storm Sewer System (MS4) Program: A program regulated by the US Environmental Protection Agency as part of the Clean Water Act to improve the nation’s waterways by reducing the quantity of pollutants that storm water picks up and carries into storm sewer systems during rain events and snow melts.
-Urban communities and counties regulated through the MS4 program are required by law to manage storm water effectively.
+Urban communities and counties regulated through the MS4 program are required by law to manage storm water quality.

 Paymentus: SD1’s payment processing partner, offering a variety of ways to pay your SD1 bill, including by telephone, auto withdrawal, online one-time, e-bill, a mobile app, in person, at drop box locations across Northern Kentucky, by mail or at all Northern Kentucky BB&T branch locations.